-- Options, restricted stock, restricted stock units, and performance based awards may be granted to acquire up to an aggregate of 1,000,000 shares of common stock and dividend equivalent rights may be granted in tandem with RSUs and certain other performance based awards; - A non-management director may not be granted awards with respect to more than 10,000 shares in any year; - Options may not be granted at an exercise price per share that is less than 100% of the fair market value per share on the date of the grant; - Participants may not be granted more than 100,000 shares in any year pursuant to each type of award other than with respect to stock options as to which no more than 50,000 shares may be granted in each year; - Provides for a default two-year cliff vesting schedule; and we anticipate that, consistent with past practice, new awards of restricted stock and RSUs will be subject to five-year and three-year cliff vesting, respectively, and, for RSUs, satisfaction of market and/or performance conditions; - No default "single-trigger" vesting of awards; and - Without stockholder approval, we will not (i) reprice, replace or regrant, an outstanding option either in connection with the cancellation of such option or by amending an award agreement to lower the exercise price of such option, (ii) cancel outstanding options in exchange for cash or other awards; and (iii) repurchase outstanding unvested restricted stock or unvested RSUs in exchange for cash.
+- Options, restricted stock, restricted stock units, and performance based awards may be granted to acquire up to an aggregate of 1,000,000 shares of common stock and dividend equivalent rights may be granted in tandem with RSUs and certain other performance based awards; - A non-management director may not be granted awards with respect to more than 10,000 shares in any year; - Options may not be granted at an exercise price per share that is less than 100% of the fair market value per share on the date of the grant; - Participants may not be granted more than 100,000 shares in any year pursuant to each type of award other than with respect to stock options as to which no more than 50,000 shares may be granted in each year; - Provides for a default two-year cliff vesting schedule; and we anticipate that, consistent with past practice, new awards of restricted stock and RSUs will be subject to five-year and three-year cliff vesting, respectively, and, for RSUs, satisfaction of market and/or performance conditions; - · No default "single-trigger" vesting of awards; and - Without stockholder approval, we will not (i) reprice, replace or regrant, an outstanding option either in connection with the cancellation of such option or by amending an award agreement to lower the exercise price of such option, (ii) cancel outstanding options in exchange for cash or other awards; and (iii) repurchase outstanding unvested restricted stock or unvested RSUs in exchange for cash.

 The Board has approved, subject to stockholder approval, the adoption of the BRT Apartments Corp.
-2022 Incentive Plan.
+2024 Incentive Plan.
 The Board believes that granting equity based compensation is an important component of our compensation structure.
 The purpose of the Plan is to motivate, retain and attract employees, officers and directors of experience and ability and to further our financial success by aligning the interests of participants in the Plan, through the ownership of shares of common stock, with the interests of our stockholders.

-As of the close of business on the record date, an aggregate of 1,144,717 shares of restricted stock and shares subject to RSUs (i.e., 934,342 shares of restricted stock and 210,375 shares subject to RSUs, including 23,375 shares subject to the peer group adjustment) issued pursuant to the Prior Plans are outstanding.
-Approximately 20% of the outstanding restricted stock granted under the Prior Plans vests annually in approximately equal amounts (i.e., each award of restricted stock vests, with specified exceptions, five years after the grant) and, subject to satisfaction of performance and/or market based conditions, the shares subject to RSUs granted under the 2020 Plan vest in 2024.
+As of the close of business on the record date, an aggregate of 1,593,346 shares of restricted stock and shares subject to RSUs (i.e., 962,229 shares of restricted stock and 631,114 shares subject to RSUs, including 70,124 shares issuable pursuant to the peer group adjustment) issued pursuant to the Prior Plans are outstanding.
+Approximately 20% of the outstanding restricted stock granted under the Prior Plans vests annually in approximately equal amounts (i.e., each award of restricted stock vests, with specified exceptions, five years after the grant) and, subject to satisfaction of performance and/or market based conditions, the shares subject to RSUs granted under the (i) 2020 Plan vest in 2024 and (ii) 2022 Plan vests in 2024 and 2025.
 See "Executive Compensation - Long-Term Equity and Long-Term Equity Incentive Awards" and "Executive Compensation - Outstanding Equity Awards at Fiscal Year End."
-There are 314,128 shares available to be awarded pursuant to our 2020 Incentive Plan, which we refer to as the 2020 Plan, and if stockholders adopt the Plan, no further awards will be made under the 2020 Plan.
-The closing price of a share of our common stock on the New York Stock Exchange on April 13, 2022 was \$23.44.
+There are 248,425 shares available to be awarded pursuant to our 2022 Incentive Plan, which we refer to as the 2022 Plan, and if stockholders adopt the Plan, no further awards will be made under the 2022 Plan.
+The closing price of a share of our common stock on the New York Stock Exchange on April 16, 2024 was \$16.82.